Clinical Litigation Timeline Framework

 Clinical Timeline Reconstruction Template

-Timelines are one of the most powerful tools in healthcare litigation.
-They reveal delays, missed interventions, communication failures, and deterioration patterns that are often hidden in fragmented documentation.
+Timelines are one of the most effective tools in healthcare litigation because they reveal delays, missed interventions, communication failures, and deterioration patterns that are often obscured within fragmented medical records.

 This template helps attorneys reconstruct the patient’s clinical course with clarity, identify breach indicators, and strengthen causation arguments.
-Use it during case screening, expert preparation, deposition strategy, and mediation.
+Use it during case screening, expert preparation, deposition strategy, mediation, and expert review.

 Baseline Timeline

-Establish the baseline clinical picture and identify immediate risk signals.
+Establish the baseline clinical picture and identify immediate risk signals that shape the rest of the chronology.

 Timestamp Event / Data Point Source Document Standard / Expectation Red Flags / Notes